Please, do not automatically download and build third parity packages

 So many things could go wrong.
 Things that are out of your control...

 Updated by K Shea almost 6 years ago

 I'm reading this and while I think I understand what is being asked, I'll also opine that many TVHeadEnd users like it precisely because you can install Ubuntu Server or Debian Linux, install TVHeadEnd, maybe install any needed tuner drivers and you are pretty much off and running.
 The majority of users probably appreciate that TVHeadEnd automatically installs whatever it needs, and such users don't particularly care if a newer version of a package is replaced with an older one as long as it all works.
 For ever Linux guru that wants complete control over every aspect of their system, there's a guy like me who barely "gets" Linux (on a good day) and doesn't want to have to deal with installing individual dependencies if it can be avoided.

 I'm not saying he isn't making valid points, in fact I honestly don't know, and the one thing I will agree with is the last part of point 5, that users should not have to build TVHeadEnd themselves (let alone edit build files) to enable certain options, because that's simply not in the skill set of many users.
 I might also agree with point 6, "Security", if I had any idea what the problem is, but I don't.
 Suffice it to say that I do want the system to be secure, but up to this point I haven't perceived anything about it as being particularly insecure, as long as you are good about applying all the Ubuntu/Debian system updates as they become available.

-Updated by Ivan Kalvachev about 5 years ago
+Updated by Ivan Kalvachev over 5 years ago